blc460/GTA8/README.md

 ### data_processing

 This is exactly the same folder that is deployed to the vercel server.
-It contains the backend.py file which performs the buffer analysis of the trips, as well as the requirements and vercel settings.
-Currently, there is another git-repository which is directly connected to vercel.
-You can access it through this link: [Link](https://github.com/eckertniklas/side-eye-vercel).
+It contains the backend.py file which performs the buffer analysis of the trips and the linestring cleaning function, as well as the requirements and vercel settings.

 ### Database